Do You Make New Year's Resolutions?

 According to an article by Sarah Pruitt in history.com*, the ancient Babylonian people, some 4,000 years ago, were the first people to make resolutions at the beginning of the year.
 They made promises to pay their debts and return any objects they had borrowed.
 She writes: “For early Christians, the first day of the new year became the traditional occasion for thinking about one’s past mistakes and resolving to do and be better in the future.”

 Many of us make some kinds of resolutions at the start of a new year.
 We might want to get rid of a few pounds added over Christmas, get more fit, stop smoking, etc.

-I suppose the idea is not to make the resolution so hard that you can’t keep it up, or make it about something that is easily incorporated in daily life.
-Nichole’s Time Out newsletter a couple of weeks ago about giving was inspiring.
-She wrote about doing something nice for someone else every day.
-Very often we do this without thinking and without needing acknowledgment.
-Just little things like cooking another person’s favorite meal, opening a door for another person, letting a car into the traffic, comforting a child, etc. Every little act like these generates a positive feeling in ourselves and eases the day for someone else.
+I suppose the idea is not to make the resolution so hard that you can’t keep it up or make it about something easily incorporated into daily life.
+I like the thought of doing something nice for someone else every day.
+Very often, we do this without thinking and without needing acknowledgment.
+Just little things like cooking another person’s favorite meal, opening a door for another person, letting a car into the traffic, comforting a child, etc. Every little act like this generates a positive feeling in ourselves and eases the day for someone else.

 I believe I will make this part of my New Year’s resolutions this year.

 I hope you all have a wonderful, healthy, inspiring, and amazing New Year!